cncf/kubernetes-community-days/content/organizing-timeline.md

  * Add you to the Kubernetes Community Days Organizers Slack Channel (so you can ask questions and best practices from other KCD organizers)
  * Use the tools at the bottom of the [organizing page](/organizing)

-Select and reserve a venue:
+Select and reserve a venue (for in person):

 * Choose a venue with a reception area for registrations, a room dedicated for keynote presentations, and at least one break out room.
  * This allows you to run 2 event tracks